polyluxus/runxtb.bash/README.md

 Any switches used will overwrite rc settings, which take precedence over the built-in defaults.
-For the same options/ modes, only the last one will have an effect, e.g. specifying `-sSi` wil run interactively.
+For the same options/ modes, only the last one will have an effect, e.g. specifying `-sSi` will run interactively.

 The following script options are available: